Rockxy vs Charles Proxy vs Proxyman

 • + Open source — audit the code yourself

-• + Zero telemetry, no cloud, runs locally
+• + Local-first, no cloud, runs on your Mac

 • + Built-in diff view and scripting